 #8 Moutsouna Beach

-A wide mountain range with the mighty mountain Zas (1,001 m) divides Naxos into two halves.
-Tourist life takes place in the west, while the east is characterized by peace and solitude.
-On weekends, some Naxiots are drawn here to relax.
-If you are on holiday here, you think you are on another island, some Naxos Beach insider tips waiting for explorers.
+A wide mountain range with the mighty Mount Zas (1,001 m) divides Naxos into two halves.
+Tourist life takes place in the west, while the east is characterised by peace and solitude.
+On weekends, some Naxiots come here to relax.
+If you are on holiday here, you feel like you are on a different island โ some Naxos beach insider tips are waiting for explorers.

 The largest town in the region is Moutsouna, which has a long mining history.
-At the old harbour there are still the rusty witnesses of this time.
-The beige sand of the Moutsouna Beach invites you to relax.
-A handful of taverns and cafes (tip: Skala Cafe Bar) provide for the hungry bathers.
+At the old harbour, rusty remnants of that era can still be found.
+The beige sand of Moutsouna Beach invites you to relax.
+A handful of taverns and cafes (tip: Skala Cafe Bar) are there to keep hungry bathers satisfied.

 #9 Psili Ammos

-From Moutsouna a coastal road leads south in about 25 minutes.
-Along the road there are always lonely bays, not a few of which are deserted even in summer.
-The most famous bathing spot is the Psili Ammos Beach south of the settlement of Kanaki.
-Here you will find a wide, natural sandy beach, which is lined with some juniper and tamarisk trees.
+From Moutsouna, a coastal road leads south โ about a 25-minute drive.
+Along the way youโll find secluded bays, many of which remain deserted even in summer.
+The most famous bathing spot is Psili Ammos Beach, south of the settlement of Kanaki.
+Here youโll find a wide, natural sandy beach lined with juniper and tamarisk trees.

 #10 Klido Bay

-We found more beautiful bathing spots a little further south of Psili Ammos in the hamlet Klido.
+We discovered even more beautiful bathing spots a little further south of Psili Ammos, in the hamlet of Klido.
 Several bays with grey sandy beaches invite you to cool off in the deep blue Aegean Sea.
-There is no operator here, get a parasol from your host, take a few cool drinks with you and let your mind wander undisturbed.
+Thereโs no operator here, so grab a parasol from your host, bring a few cold drinks, and let your mind wander undisturbed.

 #11 Panormos

-At the last place in Naxos, there is an “end of the world” atmosphere.
-Even the journey is an experience!
-If you make it to Panormos, which is located 1.5 hours from Naxos Town, you will be rewarded with an enchanting backdrop.
+This last spot on Naxos has a true โend of the worldโ atmosphere โ and the journey there is an experience in itself!
+If you make it to Panormos, located about 1.5 hours from Naxos Town, youโll be rewarded with an enchanting backdrop.

-The Panormos Beach Bar and the Mitatos Tavern pamper individualists under palm trees with cool drinks and delicious food.
-Undoubtedly, the Panormos Beach (also called Panermos) is one of the most beautiful Naxos beaches.
+The Panormos Beach Bar and the Mitatos Tavern pamper free spirits under palm trees with cool drinks and delicious food.
+Without a doubt, Panormos Beach (also called Panermos) is one of the most beautiful beaches on Naxos.

 Excursions and tours to Naxos beaches

 Discover the beautiful coast of Naxos with its numerous beaches and bays by boat.
-In addition, from Naxos Town you can day Trips to the Small Cyclades Islands that are considered true pearls of the Aegean.
+You can also take day trips to the Small Cyclades Islands from Naxos Town โ these islands are considered true pearls of the Aegean.
 More information is available from our partner GetYourGuide*:

-➝ More Cyclades Travel Tips You can get here: Cyclades Islands Overview
+โ More Cyclades travel tips can be found here: Cyclades Islands Overview

 *Support our blog Greece-Moments